 Many teaching approaches that are recommended for English balanced literacy can be applied to Spanish with little modifications.
 These include modeling, shared reading, guided reading, interactive teaching, independent reading, writing and reading processes, community building, and motivation (Reutzel, 1998).
 These approaches are most effective when Spanish literacy instruction is given equal status and time.
-Unless the partner language and English have equal status, it is difficult to motivate students to want to learn to read and write in two languages.
+Unless both languages have equal status, it is difficult to motivate students to want to learn to read and write in two languages.
 (Escamilla 1992,1994).